furnacecreek/awesome-visionOS-apps/README.md

 - [Söka](https://soka.appdeco.ca) - The easy way to manage your bucket lists and discover new goals using AI.

+## Utilities

+- [Quiet](https://petercammeraat.net/projects/quiet/) - Quiet is a content blocker for Safari on iPhone, iPad, Mac, and Vision Pro that will let you block out all of the unwanted distractions.

 ---

 ### Keywords